SnArk22/ruby_/src/ProjectIndex/project-2.md

 title: Mural Paintings
 pubDate: 2022-07-05
 completionDate: 2024-07-09
 description: 'It all begins with an idea.
 Maybe you want to launch a business.
 Maybe you want to turn a hobby into something more.
-Or maybe you have a creative project
+Or maybe you have a creative project'
 author: Ruby Mykkanen
 collaborators:
   - None